 Literacy development activities

 Reading.
 Many books and research articles have shown the importance of reading for child literacy development.
-Therefore reading is an incomparable part of our daily routine.
-Reading to children allows them to develop the ability to hear foreign languages and develop skills which are important for future literacy development.
+Therefore reading is an important part of our daily routine.
+Reading to children allows them to develop the ability to hear foreign languages and develop skills that are important for future literacy development.

 Phonological Awareness.
 Phonological awareness is critical for learning to read any alphabetic writing system of any language.
 It helps children develop a wider range of phonological awareness that will help with mastering literacy in other languages in the future.